 Occasionally, the Archives and other agencies identify current or possible legal proceedings with implications for records controlled by agencies across the Australian Government.
 In such cases, the Archives may issue a formal 'disposal freeze' to suspend the destruction of records relating to the issues identified.

-There are currently four disposal freezes in place covering records relating to:
+There are currently six disposal freezes in place covering records relating to: